Tuesday, November 26, 2013

 Our items are memories.
 They create memories.
 They are front and center and yet a subtle piece of the background.
 They keep you warm during the blustery days of winter.
 They are with you at the bon fire where your eyes meet with that special someone.
 It is our item that you shyly pull your lips into to hide your smile.
 It is our item that you wear as you briskly walk down the sidewalk, window shopping at Christmas time.
 It is our item that holds the smell of the one you love after a long embrace.
 It is our item that you purchase for that special loved one in your life as a perfect gift.
 It is our item that is delicately woven into your routine each and every day.
 They are our memories and our legacy that you carry with you as you create your own.

-I have the perfect gift for… I want to say everyone!
+I want to say everyone!
 But most of our items cater toward women.
 We do create unisex hats and scarves as well as baby hats.
 Sherri crochets adorable pumpkin and buckeye hats and this year I’ll be rolling out a few snowman hats!

 We will have gorgeous and soft scarves, neckwarmers, cowls, hats, fingerless gloves, clutch purses, pins and so much more.
 We will also have our special Soigne Collection which features neckwear in the most beautiful mohair and silk yarn.
 It is the softest thing that will ever touch your skin.

+Why should you shop local?
+Not only does shopping local help our local economy, it supports our artisans and creators.
+For many artists, myself included, these shows are a supplemental income.
+Not only do I use the money I make from these shows to fund future crochet/body product endeavors but I also pay my bills with them and even Christmas shop.
+You are getting an item that has been made with someone’s two hands.
+Someone has thought of an idea, brainstormed how to make it an actual piece that you can touch and feel and then they have sat down and accomplished just that.
+There is something amazing about that, I think.
 For me, knowing that people are running around Ohio with my OSU Helmet Scarf keeping them warm, is still something that I cannot wrap my head around.
 It is an amazing feeling and it makes me proud.
 So, when I sit down to crochet my items, I think of my potential customer (or if it’s a custom order, I think of that very person) and with every stitch, I crochet in peace and warmth.
 I think of my favorite memories and I whisper little wishes and secrets.
 Every item is truly a labor of love.
 And if it’s an Ohio State item, I try to crochet them during games so your item has a winning streak, a good luck charm if you will.
+So, while it’s possible, I just don’t think big corporations have this creation process.
+But artists, we’re a unique bunch and while our creative processes are different, I believe other artists pour in just as much love and quirk as I do into mine.
+And isn’t that a wonderful thing?

 Sunday, November 17, 2013